Ember Co-ownership Vacation Homes

 Desert Color tends to work well for a wide range of ages.

-For younger kids, the lagoon provides a safe and engaging place to play
+For younger kids, the lagoon provides a fun and engaging place to play, and the sand areas allow for more traditional beach-style activities.

-Nearby Kid-Friendly Things to Do in St George
+Nearby Kid-Friendly Things to Do in St. George

 While many families spend most of their time at the resort, there are also nearby activities that work well with kids.